 - 1 teaspoon dried thyme

-In a small bowl, combine the whole wheat flour, salt, pepper, onion powder, and garlic powder.
+- While the bacon cooks, in a shallow bowl, combine the flour, salt, pepper, onion powder, and garlic powder.